thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 <a href="http://www.apple.com" target="_blank">Apple.com</a>.

 The scraper I develop in this post uses [Requests](http://docs.python-requests.org/en/latest/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/).
-I also assume you are using the Chrome browser on OSX.
+I assume you are using the Chrome browser on OSX.
 For those using other browsers/OS combinations, the concepts remains the same.

+## Finding the AJAX Request
 Open the page <a href="https://jobs.apple.com/us/search" target="_blank">https://jobs.apple.com/us/search</a>.
 Scroll down a bit and you'll see a jobs listing like the following.